ekamperi/ekamperi.github.io/_drafts/bayesian_optimization.md

 {% highlight python %}
 {% raw %}
 def objective(args):
-    '''Define the loss function / objective of our model.
+    "'Define the loss function / objective of our model.

     We will be using an SVM parameterized by the regularization parameter C and the parameter gamma.